The ECTE operates independently in full autonomy from other bodies and is fully responsible for its operations and outcomes.

 - If the first level appeal is not satisfactory, the institution may write a Second Level appeal to the General Assembly of the ECTE that meets every two years.
 Second level appeals should be sent to the General Secretary and brought to the General Assembly which will designate an ad hoc committee to deal with the specific appeal.
 Both the Council and the institution must submit to the decision of this committee.
 Failure to do so will cause the re-election of the Council or the exclusion of the institution from membership.
 Once the appeal procedure is complete, the ad hoc committee will disband.

 All appeal procedures and relative results and statistics will be published on on this page of ECTE website.
 This procedure was approved by the General Assembly, 2007.

 To date, there have been no appeals to the decisions of the ECTE Council.

 Visitations.
 The ECTE has a No Conflict of Interest Declaration meant to prevent situations where doubt is cast on an accreditation recommendations or decisions because those involved might not be fully impartial.

-To ensure that the VETs performing review visits and the ECTE Council that is responsible for making the final accreditation decisions are free of conflict of interest, VETs and Council members (on being elected) will be asked to sign the No-Conflict-of-Interest Declaration that includes a declaration to decline review involvement should conflict situations arise.
+To ensure that the VETs performing review visits and the ECTE Council that is responsible for making the final accreditation decisions are free of conflict of interest, VETs and Council members (on being elected) will be asked to fill out and sign the No Conflict of Interest Declaration that includes a declaration to decline review involvement should conflict situations arise.

 In deploying the VET teams, care will be taken to safeguard operational independence in practice, in defining procedures and methods and nominating experts.
 The ECTE will not not send experts to visit institutions with whom they have proven close relations.
 Generally speaking, VET teams will also have an international composition so as to avoid regional competition or conflicts of interest.